 More people are lighting up with electronic cigarettes.
 Unlike regular cigarettes, these devices deliver nicotine without all the smoke.
 But are they safer?
 Learn what's known about e-cigarettes and vaping.

 Many grandparents end up in a position they never expected: raising their grandchildren.
-Fortunately, state and federal programs are available to assist you and your grandfamily.
+Fortunately, state and federal programs are available to help you and your grandfamily.

 All children need limits to feel safe.
 With the right methods, discipline can be a positive, loving, experience.